-This workshop is Certified by the International Society of Schema Therapy as forming part of a Certified Training in Schema Therapy.
+This workshop has been accredited by the International Society of Schema Therapy.
 All workshops conducted in accord with our Terms and Conditions of Service.

 BACKGROUND: Cognitive Behaviour Therapy (CBT) enjoys its popularity mainly from its proven success in treating problems such as depression, PTSD and anxiety disorders.
 Its application to the treatment of personality disorders, chronic depression or anxiety, and “borderline” conditions has until recently been problematic both at a practical and theoretical level.
 These client populations present with broad ranging problems, and any therapy is often difficult.

 Schema therapy was derived from traditional CBT and incorporates practices from other psychotherapies, including psychodynamic, emotional focused therapy, and Gestalt.
 It differs from traditional CBT in five substantive ways.
 Compared to traditional short term cognitive therapy, SFT places more emphasis on: childhood origins of problems and working directly with associated memories; 2) use of identified core schemas to drive formulation and treatment; 3) the use of experiential or affect-based techniques; 4) use of the therapy relationship to assess psychological themes and provide corrective experiences; and 5) use of ‘mode’ theory.